Foundations of regular variation on topological spaces: Regularly varying measures on topological spaces

 where $(a_n)$ is a sequence of normalising constants and $\xi_1,\dots,\xi_n$ are independent copies of $\xi$.
-The inverse implication holds if $\XX$ is completely Hausdorff, the scaling is continuous, and $\mu$ on the right-hand side of \eqref{eq:35} is $\tau$-additive. \end{proposition} \begin{proof} The left-hand side of \eqref{eq:35} can be expressed as
+The converse implication holds if $\XX$ is completely Hausdorff, the scaling is continuous, and the measure $\mu$ on the right-hand side of \eqref{eq:35} is tau-additive. \end{proposition} \begin{proof} The left-hand side of \eqref{eq:35} can be expressed as